 As discussed in Note 11, Common Stock Financing Activities included elsewhere in this Quarterly Report on Form 10-Q, on March 25, 2024, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with the purchasers named therein (collectively, the "Purchasers").
-Pursuant to the Purchase Agreement, the Company agreed to issue and sell to the Purchasers in a registered direct offering (the "Offering") under an effective shelf registration statement on Form S-3 (File No. 333-275261) and a related prospectus supplement filed with the Securities and Exchange Commission on March 25, 2024 (the "Prospectus Supplement") an aggregate of 3,055 shares (the "Shares") of common stock, par value \$0.001 per share, and accompanying warrants (the "Accompanying Warrants") to purchase up to 3,055 shares of common stock at an offering price of \$2.901 per Share and Accompanying Warrant and pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 5,565 shares of common stock, at an offering price of \$2.900 per share underlying each Pre-Funded Warrant and Accompanying Warrant, which equals the offering price per Share and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
-The Pre-Funded Warrants and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
-The Pre-Funded Warrants and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
-The Pre-Funded Warrants and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
-The Pre-Funded Warrants and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
-The Pre-Funded Warrants and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
-The Pre-Funded Warrants and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
-The Pre-Funded Warrants and Accompanying Warrant less the \$0.001 exercise price per share of the the issuance of the Company's common stock.
+Pursuant to the Purchase Agreement, the Company agreed to issue and sell to the Purchasers in a registered direct offering (the "Offering") under an effective shelf registration statement on Form S-3 (File No. 333-275261) and a related prospectus supplement filed with the Securities and Exchange Commission on March 25, 2024 (the "Prospectus Supplement") an aggregate of 3,055 shares

+(the "Shares") of common stock, par value \$0.001 per share, and accompanying warrants (the "Accompanying Warrants") to purchase up to 3,055 shares of common stock at an offering price of \$2.901 per Share and Accompanying Warrant and pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 5,565 shares of common stock and Accompanying Warrants to purchase up to 5,565 shares of common stock, at an offering price of \$2.900 per share underlying each Pre-Funded Warrant and Accompanying Warrant, which equals the offering price per Share and Accompanying Warrant less the \$0.001 exercise price per share of the Pre-Funded Warrants.
+The Pre-Funded Warrants and Accompanying Warrants are not listed on the Nasdaq Capital Market or any other securities exchange or trading system and the Company does not intend to list them.
+On March 27, 2024, The Company received \$25,000 of gross proceeds from the Offering.
+During the third quarter of 2024, the Company received \$467 of gross proceeds from the issuance of the Company's common stock.
 The Company intends to use the proceeds from these financings, together with its existing cash and cash equivalents, to fund planned clinical trials of BXCL501, commercialization activities for IGALMITM and for working capital and other general corporate purposes.

 The Pre-Funded Warrants have an exercise price per share of common stock equal to \$0.001 per share.
 The exercise price and the number of shares of common stock issuable upon exercise of the Pre-Funded Warrants are subject to appropriate adjustments in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock.
 The Pre-Funded Warrants are exercisable at any time after the date of issuance.
-For the three and six months ended June 30, 2024, we received \$4 for the exercise of 3,860 Pre-funded Warrants.
+For the three months ended September 30, 2024, we received \$2 for the exercise of 1,705 Pre-funded Warrants.
+For the nine months ended September 30, 2024, we received \$6 for the exercise of 5,565 Pre-funded Warrants.

 The Accompanying Warrants have an exercise price per share of common stock equal to \$3.20 per share.
 The exercise price and the number of shares of common stock issuable upon exercise of the Accompanying Warrants are subject to appropriate adjustments in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the Common Stock.
 The Accompanying Warrants will be exercisable at any time after the date of issuance and will expire on the fifth anniversary of the date of issuance.
 The Accompanying Warrants failed to meet the requirements to be indexed to equity and equity classified, and meet the definition of a derivative instrument.
-Therefore, these instruments are recorded as Derivative liabilities in the Condensed Consolidated Balance Sheet as of June 30, 2024.
+Therefore, these instruments are recorded as Derivative liabilities in the Condensed Consolidated Balance Sheet as of September 30, 2024.
+Therre were no exercises of the Accompanying Warrants as of September 30, 2024.